 2) Wiring your swamp cooler:

 Your Swamp Cooler should be 99% built by now.
-If not, go back to finish that build.
+If not, go back and finish.

 When you’re ready to wire it: The PlayaLabs has researched and found the least expensive and easiest way for beginners (that still gets good results).
 It’s definitely not the only way!